 An insurance deductible is the amount of money you choose when purchasing a home insurance policy that will be subtracted from any future claims payouts.
 So if a fire destroyed a part of the structure of your home costing $30,000 and your deductible was $1,000, your insurance company would pay you $29,000.
 Think of a deductible as your participation in the damage or loss.
 You’re saying, “I commit X dollars to any claim, and my insurance company will cover the rest.”

-The higher your deductible is, the lower your premium could be but keep in mind that a high deductible also means you’ll pay a lot more out of pocket in the event of a claim.
+With a higher deductible, you’ll pay a lower premium.
+But keep in mind that in the event of a claim, a higher deductible also means you’ll pay a lot more out of pocket before your insurer chips in.
 Different people have different preferences – you’ll have to decide what’s right for you at the end of the day.